Mat-thias/stm32-tinyml-sine/README.md

-Here's your updated README.md with clear reference to the requirements.txt file and a few consistency improvements:

-README.md (Updated)

 # STM32 TinyML Sine Wave Approximation

 This project demonstrates how to train a lightweight machine learning model to approximate the sine function using TensorFlow and deploy it on an STM32 microcontroller using PlatformIO to control the onboard LED in a sinusoidal pattern.
 It serves as a minimal example of how TinyML can be applied to real-world embedded systems with constrained resources.